5 Steps to Take After Being Hacked

 Step 1: Assess the damage

 First, determine the damage.
 Unfortunately, one hacked password can be the gateway to multiple hacked accounts and even identity theft.
-Review your credit card and checking account statements for suspicious activity and try accessing your email, social media accounts and mobile devices to see if they’ve been hacked.
+Review your credit card and checking account statements for suspicious activity and try accessing your email, social media accounts and mobile devices to see if they’ve also been affected.

 Step 2: Change your passwords

 Once you know which accounts and devices have been hacked, change the passwords and PINs on them.
-For an added measure of protection, it’s a good idea to change the passwords on all your accounts that may hold sensitive information.
+For an added measure of protection, it’s a good idea to change the passwords on all your accounts that hold sensitive and/or financial information.
 Remember to choose strong, unique passwords for every account.

 Step 3: Protect your credit

 Dispute any fraudulent charges on your compromised account(s).
-If necessary, have the account(s) locked, or even removed.
+If necessary, have the account(s) locked, or even closed.
+If the hack includes your ATFCU debit or credit card, our local team will assist you with the dispute process.
+Please contact us and ask for the Card Services Department.

 Next, place a fraud alert on your credit reports.
 This serves as a red flag to potential lenders and creditors.
 Also, consider a credit freeze, which blocks potential lenders from accessing your credit report.
 This makes it impossible for the hacker to open new credit in your name.